ccao-data/ptaxsim/README.md

   `aws s3 mv ptaxsim-2021.0.2.db.bz2 s3://ccao-data-public-us-east-1/ptaxsim/ptaxsim-2021.0.2.db.bz2`
 - [ ] Use the S3 console (or API) to make the database file public via an ACL
-- [ ] Push the code updates on GitLab.
+- [ ] Push the code updates on GitHub.
 Wait for the resulting CI pipeline to finish
 - [ ] If there are no pipeline errors, merge the branch to master